Summary of the scheme

 • have a tenancy agreement for fully furnished or equipped accommodation and they are applying for support for an essential item included in the inventory;

-• are eligible for help available from the DWP
+• are eligible for help available from the Department for Work and Pensions

 • have access to other sources of support